pni-libraries/python-pninexus/doc/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PNI/NeXus and h5cpp Python bindings's documentation!
+Welcome to PNI/NeXus and h5cpp python bindings's documentation!
 ===============================================================

 Contents: